Tushar8640/tourism-management-website/README.md

 *  User  managed by Google firebase.
 *  Mongo db is used as databased.
 *  Heroku is used as server hosting.
+*  Admin can Manage all of order and event by Dashboard.

 *  There are router in this website.
 *  This project is builds with React js.